Geographical Peer Matching for P2P Energy Sharing: Efficient Peer Matching Algorithms

 \subsubsection{Round robin matching}

 Algorithm~\ref{alg:matching1} builds a bipartite hypergraph matching by affecting to each prosumer one consumer at a time in a round-robin fashion.
 If no consumer can be affected to $p$ (either because $p$ has already $k-1$ consumers affected or no unmatched consumer is found within distance $\Delta$ of $p$), $p$ is skipped (and discarded from subsequent matching attempts).
 Hence, all prosumers get at most 1 consumer each before a second iteration starts in affecting a second consumer to every prosumer.
-The greedy choice corresponds to selecting the consumer with highest weight; how the weights are settled is further described in \S~\ref{subsec:weights}.
+When a prosumer has a choice of which consumer to pick, it greedily selects the consumer with highest weight; how the weights are settled is further described in \S~\ref{subsec:weights}.